• Skip to primary navigation

 Consider what this teaches.

-The chant tradition grew organically from the Church’s liturgical prayer over centuries, shaped by monks and cantors and scholas who were singing not just during Lent but throughout the entire liturgical year.
+The chant tradition grew organically from the Church’s liturgical prayer over centuries, shaped by monks, cantors, and scholas who were singing not just during Lent but throughout the entire liturgical year.
 The most joyful music in the Church’s repertoire is chant.
 The great Easter Alleluias are chant.
 The Victimae Paschali Laudes is chant.
 Puer Natus Est Nobis—the Introit for Christmas Mass at Dawn—is chant.
 The Missa de Angelis (Mass VIII), one of the most exuberant settings in the Kyriale, is chant.
 These are proclamations of joy and divine glory expressed in the Church’s own sacred musical language.

 The ICEL Chant Mass: A Universal Gift • In April 1974, Pope Paul VI sent a personal gift to every bishop in the world: a small booklet of simple Gregorian chant called Jubilate Deo—a “minimum repertoire,” he called it—so that Catholics everywhere would share a common musical language for the Mass.
 The vision was one of universal communion: Catholics from New Bedford to Nairobi to Manila joining their voices in recognizable, shared prayer.
+Corpus Christi Watershed’s President, Jeff Ostrowski, recently wrote an article all about this, which can be found here.

 When the new English translation of the Roman Missal was introduced in 2011, ICEL provided English chant settings adapted from these same simple melodies.
-The ICEL Chant Mass was intended to serve the same purpose: a simple, dignified, official setting that any parish could learn and any congregation could sing—not a seasonal option, but a common musical home.
+The ICEL Chant Mass was intended to serve the same purpose: a simple, dignified, and official setting that any parish could learn and any congregation could sing—not a seasonal option, but a common musical home.

 The intention was never that every Catholic would associate it with ashes and fasting.
 The intention was that every Catholic would simply know it.